tomas-liska/markdown_test/README.md

 This is an example markdown file to demonstrate git

+Here is a new line.